Our Approaches

 Microfinance

 We work with community members to develop relevant skills for them to bring into the workplace.
-This not only provides a potential and sustainable livelihood for the future but also instils hope and
+This not only provides a potential and sustainable livelihood for the future but also instils hope and aspirations for a better life.
+Our microfinance arm, VisionFund, works with potential employers by providing small loans to promote market and employment opportunities.

 Core Project Model